Is Homosexuality Natural, Healthy and Good?

 Whatever the reasons that impel homosexual male couples to search for sexual activity outside of their stable relationship, we must be wary of saying that homosexual couples are "as healthy and loving" as heterosexual couples.
 Something must be going on in the relationships of homosexual men which render them different from the relationships between men and women.

-5. WHO ARE THE MEN WHO COME TO JONAH TO TRY AND CHANGE?
+5. WHO ARE THE MEN WHO COME TRY TO CHANGE?

-JONAH is a founding member of PATH, Positive Alternatives to Homosexuality, which is an international coalition of ex-gay organizations representing many religious, scientific and secular groups dedicated to educating the public that no one is born gay and that change from gay to straight is very possible with the right help.
+PATH, Positive Alternatives to Homosexuality is an international coalition of ex-gay organizations representing many religious, scientific and secular groups dedicated to educating the public that no one is born gay and that change from gay to straight is very possible with the right help.
 Can everyone change?
 No. Should we therefore say that no one can change?
 No, that would be untrue.
 Do we tell other people with problems that they are born "that way" with no ability to change their long-held damaging habits, such as alcoholism, drug addiction, heterosexual promiscuity, obesity, etc., etc., etc.?
 No, of course not.
 Why do we tell SSA men and women they have no hope for change?
 Because gay activists have convinced too many people that they are unique among all people with a problem - gays alone have no ability to change.

 As we see, despite the wishful thinking of many gay activists that their situation is unique, this idea is not backed up with any facts.
 If a gay gene, or genes, is ever found, we will have to revise our theories, but until then we need to tell the truth as we know it and offer help and hope to those SSA men and women who are unhappy being gay.
 If someone is happy being gay - gay gezinterheit.
 No one should be ostracized for being gay; no families should reject a child who is gay; no gays should feel they need to form separate synagogues; gays are us and we are them.
 Any of us could feel these feelings in certain situations.
 But, we cannot accept Michaelson's desire for us to believe that homosexuality is natural, healthy and good.